 - Sharing helpful advice for potential customers on industry podcasts, on stages, etc.

-BTW, did you know thoughts from SMEs greatly improve the quality of email pitches sent to journalists?
-Yep!
+By the way, did you know thoughts from SMEs greatly improve the quality of email pitches sent to journalists?
+When PR pros can get a few minutes with SMEs, pitches to journalists drastically improve.

-A version of this article originally appeared in my Substack newsletter, B2B PR Now.
+A version of this article originally appeared in my free Sbustack newsletter, B2B PR Now.
 Please consider signing up since I post stuff here months after.

 🛑 Was this useful?
 Consider sharing this blog post with others.